Practitioner in Residence, Tax Clinic

 Office: Room 317

-Professor Mueller is a graduate of Harvard Law School, where she was president of the Harvard Mediation Program and a court-appointed mediator for the state of Massachusetts.
+Professor Mueller is a graduate of Harvard Law School and the University of North Carolina at Chapel Hill.
 A member of the California and D.C. bars, she has also worked as a teacher and a freelance policy writer.